Bleuje/antcolonysystem-tsp-qt/README.md

 I found details about the Ant Colony System algorithm in this french paper : http://www.i3s.unice.fr/~crescenz/publications/travaux_etude/colonies_fourmis-200605-rapport.pdf

 Then I added a local search (it is still optional) after each ant walk : it tries to reverse or shift subsequences of the permutation many times to improve it.
 It greatly increases the quality of results.
+Actually most of the important work seems to be done by local search, and ant pheromones can be seen as an improvement of local search.

 ## Graphical user interface
 ### Defining the set of points to work with.